Knight-Hennessy Scholars Program

 - You are eligible to apply to the Knight-Hennessy Scholars Program if you are applying to enroll in a full-time graduate degree program at Stanford (e.g., JD, MA, MBA, MD, MS, or PhD) or plan on pursuing one of Stanford’s many joint- and dual- graduate degree options (e.g., MD+PhD, JD+MA, MBA+MS).

 - The Knight-Hennessy Scholars Program funds up to three years of your graduate education.
 If your degree program exceeds three years, such as an MD or PhD program, then your home department will fund the remainder of your education (to the extent consistent with its standard funding commitment for that program).
-Please note that priority is given to applicants who are pursuing graduate programs that last more than one year.
+One year programs are ineligible.

 - You are eligible to apply to the Knight-Hennessy Scholars Program if you earned your bachelor’s degree in 2014 or later.
 Even if you have earned a graduate degree already, you are eligible for consideration as long as you earned your bachelor's degree in 2014 or later.